Adaptive hp-Polynomial Based Sparse Grid Collocation Algorithms for Piecewise Smooth Functions with Kinks: Numerical examples

 \subsection{Approximation of $\fcurve[]$}

 The function $\fcurve[]$ exhibits a regularized line singularity along the circle around $(0,0)$ with radius $r=\sqrt{0.3}$.
 The gradients close to this line are quite large, which motivates a larger threshold $w_{kink}=5$ for the kink detection.
-We use $w_{\max}=10^{-i}$, $i=1,\ldots,4$, for all methods.
+We use $w_{max}=10^{-2i+1}$, $i=2,\ldots,6$, for \glqq quadratic\grqq{} and and $w_{\max}=10^{-i}$, $i=1,\ldots,4$, for all other methods.
 In Figure~\ref{fig:2d-points}, the knot placement for locally linear polynomials (method \glqq linear\grqq{}) and $hp$-GSG-k with thresholds $w_{\max}=10^{-3}$ is shown.
 The kink detection is able to identify the region of interest and places less grid points in smooth regions due to the higher-order polynomials used there.
-However, the advantage of the hp-strategy in terms of accuracy is less pronounced as can be seen from the error plots in Figure~\ref{fig:2d-errors}.
-All methods perform quite similar for the 2-norm, whereas surprisingly the simple strategy \glqq highest\grqq{} is best for the $\infty$-norm closely followed by $hp$-GSG-g.
+However, the advantage of the $hp$-strategy in terms of accuracy is less pronounced as can be seen from the error plots in Figure~\ref{fig:2d-errors}.
+All methods perform quite similar for the 2-norm, whereas the simple strategy \glqq highest\grqq{} and the more sophisticated \glqq quadratic\grqq{} are best for the $\infty$-norm closely followed by $hp$-GSG-g.
 This example verifies that methods with local refinement deliver comparably accurate results.
 A closer look at the computing time shows that all methods perform equally well with respect to achieved accuracy.
 Therefore, we omit the details.